rootisgod/rootisgod/content/posts/2023/2023-02-04-Creating-Ephemeral-Github-Action-Runners-In-A-Kubernetes-Cluster.md

 draft: false
 ---

-I recently had a challenge at work where I had to give developers the ability to deploy a functioning Azure environment, but also allow them to access the environment from GitHub Actions to run tests aginst it.
-The problem with that is, because we are in a corporate environment, we really really really like to know the IP address traffic is coming from, and whitelist that as required.
+I recently had a challenge at work where developers required the ability to deploy an Azure environment, and run GitHub Action tests against it.
+The problem with that is, because we are in a corporate environment, we really really like to know the IP address traffic is coming from, and whitelist that as required.
 The GitHub Action runners hosted by GitHub fail this requirement because we would have massive whitelist and anyone running a GitHub access could potentially access our infrastructure.
 No good.

 The solution is to use a 'self-hosted' runner.
 That is essentially where you have your own machine, install a GitHub Runner Agent on it, and whitelist your known 'good' IP.
 But, the problem with this is;
 - A corporation won't let you do things at the GitHub Organisation level (resonably so)
 - A GitHub runner can't be shared across repositories unless you add it at the organistaion level

 So, you would have to create github runner for every repository you want to have a self-hosted runner on.
 Fine probably for a personal project, but, we all know that orgs create far more repos than you would think possible.
 So, creating and managing a runner per repo is exceedingly painful and inefficient if you make a VM for each repository you want a runner on.

 We could improve that by using docker to create many runners on one VM .
 Problem solved!
 Yet, we then need a script or process to manage that.
 We need to make a Dockerfile/script, find the repo, name the runner, add it, recreate it every so often to 'refresh' it and clear out it's disk when many runs have completed etc etc...
 It's an improvement, but it still seems like a lot of overhead.
 But, what if we could go a level above an Os and Docker, and use a Kubernetes cluster (which can run docker containers!) to do almost all of this for us?

 ## K8S GitHub Runners

 The solution is a project called Github Actions Runner Controller: https://github.com/actions/actions-runner-controller